is boosting its appeal by offering its accredited brokers extra commission over the next three months.

 “For us the commission campaign is a way for us to get into the consideration set for brokers.
 We understand that when making recommendations the brokers will put a number of banks on the table,” he said.

-But ME Bank does not think it should offer too high a commission as that could affect why brokers recommend a product, instead of meeting the needs and requirements of their customers, Saunders said.
+does not think it should offer too high a commission as that could affect why brokers recommend a product, instead of meeting the needs and requirements of their customers, Saunders said.

 “We are a smaller lender in the market and we didn’t want to put into place greater commissions than other lenders in the market.
 It isn’t the highest commission rate in the market, because we understand that commissions are just one piece of what goes into the consideration set for brokers when they’re looking at what loan best suits the customer.”

 He feels the bank’s current offering – a three-year fixed rate of 4.74% – stands out as an “attractive” product.